-Every kid probably goes through an astronomy phase at some point while growing up.
-My phase came when I was 12 years old.
+Every kid probably goes through an astronomy phase at some point growing up.
+My phase came when I was 12.
 I’m not sure what sparked this particular hobby.
 My parents had just moved to a new house, and both my brother (who’s a year younger than me) and I were starting at a new school.
 The public schools in our new neighborhood were not very good, so my parents decided to send us to the local Catholic school (though neither of us was Catholic).
 The adjustment wasn’t easy.

 In retrospect, I suppose it was natural for me to dive into an interest that would allow me to leave the earth, at least figuratively, for a while and contemplate worlds far away from mine at the time.
-I’m not sure if my brother shared my passion back then for the stars, though I do know that I harnessed his much better handwriting in an attempt to write a book on all 88 constellations in the sky.
+I’m not sure if my brother shared my passion for the stars, though I do know that I harnessed his much better handwriting in an attempt to write a book on all 88 constellations in the sky.
 The hope was that it would be a bestseller and widely acknowledged as a work of genius.

 In paging through our old notebook last week, I realized we didn’t actually get very far.
 We had arranged the constellations alphabetically, and the notebook abruptly ends somewhere in the “C’s,” around Cassiopeia.
 I suppose my brother and I moved onto something else about that time.
 We both became interested in collecting 8mm movies around then.

 Much has been made of his residence here, particularly whether or not he had a friendship with the Prague writer Franz Kafka.
-It’s pretty clear from writings at the time that the two men traveled in similar circles (German-Jewish Prague) and knew of each other, but there’s not much evidence to support the fact that they had a close friendship (even though that would awesome to contemplate).
+It’s pretty clear from writings at the time that the two men traveled in similar circles (German-Jewish Prague) and knew of each other, but there’s not much evidence to support the fact they had a close friendship (even though that would awesome to contemplate).

 Einstein’s Serbian-born wife, Mileva Marić, a talented physicist in her own right, apparently didn’t like Prague as much as Albert did.
-When the opportunity arose, in 1912, to transfer to a teaching post in Zürich, Switzerland, Einstein accepted, and he and the family said goodbye to the “City of a Hundred Spires” for good.
+When the opportunity arose, in 1912, to transfer to a teaching post in Zürich, Einstein accepted, and he and the family said goodbye to the “City of a Hundred Spires” for good.

 As Einstein’s time in Prague goes back only around a century or so, there are still lots of surviving traces around town.
 During his Prague stay, Einstein lived in a comfortable, middle-class apartment at Lesnická 7 in the district of Smíchov (see map plot, below).
 My own favorite Einstein memorial can be found on Old Town Square at Staroměstské náměstí 17, the former home of the socialite Berta Fanta.
-She ran a weekly salon in her drawing room that for a while at least must have been the talk of the town.
+She ran a weekly salon in her drawing room that must have been the talk of the town.
 The plaque reads: